Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 While it should be clear that there are sound financial reasons for having your breasts enlarged at Cosmetic Surgery Riga there are also a number of other benefits that transcend the possibility of cheap breast enlargement and which would make CSR the smart choice for your surgery regardless of cost.
 Those benefits start with the nation of Latvia and the city of Riga itself.
 Long hidden from the public consciousness due to the fact that it lay behind the iron curtain for much of the 20th century Riga has re-emerged over the past 2 decades to claim its rightful place in the European story.
 This is a city of great historical importance, a vibrant and engaged populace and one of the most highly developed digital infrastructures in the world.
 There are world class architectural treasures and world class medical facilities, including Jurmala Hospital Riga and others.
 But there are more reasons to consider Riga:

-- No waiting – The NHS have a plethora of high quality medical professionals to call on and typically do a fine job.
+- Very little waiting – The NHS have a plethora of high quality medical professionals to call on and typically do a fine job.
 However, dealing with the well-documented and notorious waiting lists can be a chore, to say the least.
 In some cases you may be waiting in the surgical queue for a year or more.
-At Cosmetic Surgery Riga you are able to schedule your breast surgery today via our UK patient coordinator and undergo your procedure within a couple of weeks.
+At Cosmetic Surgery Riga you are able to schedule your breast surgery today via our UK patient coordinator and undergo your procedure within a few weeks.
 It’s as simple as that.
 No more waiting, hoping and worrying.
 Just make your appointment and have it done.

 - World renowned surgeons – The surgeons at Cosmetic Surgery Riga have trained in some of Europe’s most prestigious medical schools and spent long months and years honing their craft in the major medical centres on the continent.
 Cosmetic Surgery Riga is staffed by some of the most experienced and highly trained specialists you’ll find anywhere.
 When you have your breast enhancement procedure at Cosmetic Surgery Riga you are opting not only for affordability, but first class quality as well.